CCCL: Node-Spanning GPU Collectives with CXL Memory Pooling: Design of

 \subsection{Overview}

 The traditional GPU collective communication has limitations.
 Figure~\ref{fig:ncclpipeline} illustrates the traditional copy–RDMA pipeline used for send or receive operations between two GPUs.
 This send–receive primitive serves as the foundational communication unit for building higher‑level collective communication algorithms such as the ring-based one~\cite{woolley2015nccl}.
+The CPU will be responsible for launching the GPU kernel (including the whole send–receive pipeline) for each rank.
 This pipeline introduces several limitations.
 First, it consumes GPU compute resources (streaming multiprocessors) and HBM bandwidth to copy data between the user buffer and the FIFO buffer associated with the pipeline.
 These copy operations contend with concurrent GPU computation, degrading performance and forcing the users to balance resources between communication and compute.
 Second, the pipeline requires data to be partitioned and transferred through multiple RDMA requests, each forming a stage of the copy–RDMA pipeline.
 Pipelining necessitates frequent GPU–CPU synchronization, as the CPU must intervene to verify kernel completion before dispatching the subsequent RDMA request.
 This introduces a control-plane overhead at every stage, effectively serializing the task-handover process.
 More critically, this restricts each RDMA operation to a single data chunk.
 Finally, each pipeline is managed by a dedicated thread block in GPU, or ``Channel''.
 This static binding requires allocating a separate FIFO buffer for every independent pipeline.
 As a result, increasing the number of thread blocks to accelerate a collective operation proportionally increases GPU memory consumption.

 With a CXL shared memory pool, data access becomes analogous to accessing local DRAM.
 As a result, developers are relieved from managing low‑level network protocols, complex work‑request preparation, and performance tuning typically required for RDMA based communication.
 Moreover, eliminating CPU-GPU synchronization simplifies coordination between data movement and computation.